TECHNOLOGY

 Besides this serial two-stage configuration, many different cADR layouts with multiple ADR units can be realized, including serial or parallel configurations and even combinations thereof.

-The optimal configuration depends on the demands of the experimentalist and the specific experimental conditions – our tech team is happy to support you in choosing the best solution for your purpose.
+The optimal configuration depends on the demands of the experimentalist and the specific experimental conditions.

 Both the first and the second ADR unit are fully magnetized and connected through their respective heat switches.
 Therefore, the cooling media and sample stage initially have the temperature provided by the cryocooler.